gmc-code/PC-Python/docs/python_files/text_files.rst

 Reading files
 =====================================

-| The code below opens a file for reading, prints the file name and mode used, reads and prints the file contents and then closes the file.
+| The code below opens a file for reading, prints the file name, reads the file, prints the file contents and then closes the file.
 | ``f`` is commonly used to refer to the file object from reading a file.

 .. code-block:: python

     f = open("files/12days.txt", "r")
     print(f.name)
-    print(f.mode)
     print(f.read())
     f.close()